Matching Drivers to Riders: A Two-stage Robust Approach

 Suppose now that there exists a solution to the TSRMB instance with a cost equal to 2.
-This means that the first and second stage costs are both equal to 1.
-Let $M = \{e_1, \ldots, e_n\}$ be the set of drivers used in the second stage of this solution.
+This means that the first and second-stage costs are both equal to 1.
+Let $M = \{e_1, \ldots, e_k\}$ be the set of drivers used in the second stage of this solution.
 We show that $M$ is a 3-dimensional matching.
 Let $e_i = (u, v, w)$ and $e_j = (u', v', w')$ be distinct triples in $M$.
-Since the second stage cost is equal to $1$, the driver $e_i$ (resp. $e_j$) must be matched to $u$ (resp. $u'$) in $S_1$.
-Since we have exactly $n$ second stage drivers and $n$ riders in $S_1$, this means that $e_i$ and $e_j$ have to be matched to different second stage riders in $S_1$.
+Since the second-stage cost is equal to $1$, the driver $e_i$ (resp. $e_j$) must be matched to $u$ (resp. $u'$) in $S_1$.
+Since we have exactly $n$ second-stage drivers and $k$ riders in $S_1$, this means that $e_i$ and $e_j$ have to be matched to different second-stage riders in $S_1$.
 Therefore we get $u' \neq u$.
 Similarly we see that $v' \neq v$.
 Assume now that $w = w'$, this means that the TSRMB solution has used two drivers (triples) $e_i$ and $e_j$ that contain $w$ in the second stage.
 It is therefore impossible to match all the $d_T(w)-1$ copies of $w$ in the first stage with a cost equal to 1.
 Therefore $w \neq w'$.
-The above construction can be performed in polynomial time of the 3-DM input, and therefore shows that TSRMB with two scenarios is NP-hard. \\
+The above construction can be performed in polynomial time of the 3-DM input, and therefore shows that TSRMB with two scenarios is NP-hard.